rust-lang-ua/rustcamp/3_ecosystem/3_11_async/README.md

 ## Async I/O

-Async I/O in [Rust] is possible due to two main ingredients: __[non-blocking I/O operations][1]__ provided by operating system and an __asynchronous runtime__, which wraps those operations into usable asynchronous abstractions and provides an 📰 [event loop][48] for executing and driving them to completion.
+Async I/O in 📚 [Rust] is possible due to two main ingredients: __📰 [non-blocking I/O operations][1]__ provided by operating system and an __asynchronous runtime__, which wraps those operations into usable asynchronous abstractions and provides an 📰 [event loop][48] for executing and driving them to completion.

 For better understanding [mio] and [tokio] design, concepts, usage, and features, read through the following articles:
 - 📚 [Official `mio` crate docs][`mio`]